Case Study 4: EduPath Learning Solutions - Worked Solution

 | Zoom | Event-driven | Inbound | REST webhook (attendance) | Post-session attendance sync |

 LMS sync detail: MuleSoft receives LMS webhook events (enrollment created, milestone reached, course completed, certification earned, assessment scored).
 Each event maps to a canonical Learner Event schema.
 MuleSoft upserts Enrollment, Completion, and Certification records using LMS_Enrollment_Id__c and LMS_Course_Id__c as external IDs.
 Daily batch reconciliation compares Salesforce enrollment counts per account against LMS totals, flagging discrepancies.
+All integration traffic stays within the LMS API rate limit of 2,000 requests per minute by using MuleSoft throttling policies.

 Corporate enrollment flow: Corporate admin enrolls employees via portal.
 Salesforce publishes a Platform Event.
 MuleSoft subscribes, calls LMS enrollment API, receives confirmation, updates Enrollment record status.